ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Authorization to Join a Group {#sec-auth}

 This section describes in detail the format of messages exchanged by the participants when a node requests access to a group.
-The first part of the exchange is based on ACE {{I-D.ietf-ace-oauth-authz}}.
+This exchange is based on ACE {{I-D.ietf-ace-oauth-authz}}.

 As defined in {{I-D.ietf-ace-oauth-authz}}, the Client requests from the AS an authorization to join the group through the KDC (see {{ssec-authorization-request}}).
 If the request is approved and authorization is granted, the AS provides the Client with a proof-of-possession access token and parameters to securely communicate with the KDC (see {{ssec-authorization-response}}).
 Communications between the Client and the AS MUST be secured, according to the transport profile of ACE used.
 The Content-Format used in the messages is the one specified by the used transport profile of ACE (e.g. application/ace+cbor for the first two messages and application/cwt for the third message, depending on the format of the access token).